 FCW has participated in two Googlefests.
 Michelle was on the education panel at one Googlefest.

 In 2017, FCW joined the Caldwell County Chamber of Commerce and is developing a relationship with local businesses.

 A Look to the Future

-Several FCW members are planning personal and group projects.
-At the space, work on the 2015 Fright night is underway.
-We are in the planning stage for the Christmas open house.
-A lan party, a movie night, and a regular game night is also being planned.
-A regular “vintage computer” night is being planned.
-Upcoming classes include, various microcontrollers, Python, Networking, Ham Radio, Machining, Basic Woodworking, CAD, Digital Electronics, models, mask making, basic computers and Electronics.
-A group build of 3D printers is being organized, and we are also working on a group solar panel build and an antenna party.
-A commercial 3D printer is being restored.
-Expanding interests are alternate energy, chemistry, biology, casting, glass blowing, and pottery.
-FCW is exploring grant and donation opportunities.
-We are hoping to do joint projects with other local organizations and other hackerspaces.
-We will be installing more circuits to handle the additional machine load and working to obtain a heat pump.
-We can always use more members and PR.
-The fun continues, who knows what ideas someone will come up with next.
+Several FCW members were planning personal and group projects.
+At the space, work on another Fright night was underway.
+There was planning for Open Houses.
+A lan party, a movie night, and a regular game night were also being planned.
+A regular “vintage computer” night was planned.
+Planned classes included various microcontrollers, Python, Networking, Ham Radio, Machining, Basic Woodworking, CAD, Digital Electronics, models, mask making, basic computers and Electronics.
+A group build of 3D printers was being organized, and there was work on a group solar panel build and an antenna party.
+A commercial 3D printer and a scanning electron microscope were being restored.
+Expanding interests included alternate energy, chemistry, biology, casting, glass blowing, jewelry, and pottery.
+Grandrant and donation possibilities were being explored and there was hope to do joint projects with other local organizations and other hackerspaces.